leonidlm/k8s-for-devs-course/modules/01-introduction/01-kubectl/README.md

 3. Upload the configuration defined in `hello-world.yml` file (`kubectl create -f <file-name>`)
 4. Wait until the application's pod will be in the **running** state by querying it's status with `kubectl get pods` command
+    1. If it's not running yet, can you check why?
+Use the describe command mentioned below and look at the **Events** field.
 5. View the application's pod definition by using the `kubectl describe pod
-<pod-name>` command
+<POD_NAME>` command
-    1. Can you discover pod's internal ip address?
+    1. Can you discover pod's internal IP address?
     2. How about it's node.
-Can you find on which node it's running?
+Can you find the IP of the node that is running this pod?
 7. Use `minikube service hello-world` to open the application in the browser
-8. Now let's stop the application by running `kubectl delete pod <pod-name>`
+8. Now let's stop the application by running `kubectl delete pod <NAME>`
 9. Can you access it's UI now?
-Are ther any listed endpoints for the applications service? (`kubectl describe service hello-world`)
+Are there any listed endpoints for the applications service? (`kubectl describe service hello-world`)